 There's a potential problem at the other end of the process, too: Municipal waste would have a higher ash content.
 Wood chips are a very efficient feedstock, with only a bit -- maybe 2 percent -- ending up as ash.
 The rest of its mass is converted to gas (think of a log in the fireplace).
 Any plant processing municipal solid waste like tires and diapers into syngas would have to have the facilities to deal with the leftover ash.

 And, like every new fuel source from electricity to hydrogen, enough syngas needs to be created to allow it to be widely adopted.
 The nation's largest trash hauler, Waste Management, has spoken with Coskata about a partnership, yet widespread use of garbage-powered cars is still 3 to 5 years in the future.
 But if those ethanol-spewing bacteria have their way, your car could be a garbage-powered car like Doc's DeLorean soon enough -- no bananas or crazy wires required.

-For more information about garbage-powered cars, synthetic gas and other related topics, follow the links on the next page.
+For more information about garbage-powered cars, synthetic gas and other related topics, follow the links below.

 More Great Links

 - Beam, Chip.
 Syngas Isuzu Trooper owner.
 Phone interview.
 Conducted in June 2008.